An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Overview of the content

-Then, the first problems we address are ``simple'' co-dimension $1$ discontinuities (a discontinuity along an hyperplane or an hypersurface, for example) in the whole space $\R^N$.
-For these problems, we provide in Part~\ref{part:codim1} a full description of the ``classical approach'' and the connections with the ``network approach'' with different comparison proofs (the Lions-Souganidis one and the Barles, Briani, Chasseigne and Imbert one).
-We also analyze their advantages and disadvantages.
+\textsc{Overview of Parts~\ref{part:codim1} \&~\ref{part:NA} ---} The first problems we address concern ``simple'' codimension $1$ discontinuities, \ie a discontinuity along an hyperplane or an hypersurface in the whole space $\R^N$.
+For these problems, we provide in Part~\ref{part:codim1} a full description of the ``classical approach''.
+By this, we mean the results that can be obtained by using only the standard notion of viscosity solutions.
+In Part~\ref{part:NA}, we describe the ``network approach'', including different comparison proofs (the Lions-Souganidis one and the Barles-Briani-Chasseigne-Imbert one) and stability results.
+We also analyze their advantages and disadvantages, and the connections between all the notions of solutions.